aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 Flattery will go far tonight.

 ### Let's play! 🎮